Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 &lt;&lt;TODO&gt;&gt;

-**Author’s Note:** Most existing meits in 3e work pretty well with minimal translation to Exalted Reincarnated, so translating them over properly has been a bit lower on my todo list.
+**Author’s Note:** Most existing merits in 3e work pretty well with minimal translation to Exalted Reincarnated, so translating them over properly has been a bit lower on my todo list.
 For the moment, 3e’s merits will be a good placeholder.

-Couple addendems to that:
+Couple addendum to that:

 -   Mutations are overpriced, knock them down a dot or two.

--   Abidextrous, Martial Artist, and Hideous don’t do anything.
+-   Ambidextrous, Martial Artist, and Hideous don’t do anything.

 -   Hearthstones should just be considered an Artifact, without any need for a Manse.